jcbansal/SwarmOptimizationPackagePy/Readme.md

 2. Calculate fitness (i.e. the distance of individuals from food sources).
 3. Select global leader and local leaders by applying greedy selection.
-**while** (Termination criteria is not satisfied) **do** &nbsp;&nbsp;(i)	For finding the objective (Food Source), generate the new positions for all the group members by using self experience, local leader experience and group members experience.
+**while** (Termination criteria is not satisfied) **do** &nbsp;&nbsp;(i)	For finding the objective (Food Source), generate the new positions &nbsp;&nbsp;&nbsp;for all the group members by using self experience, local leader experience &nbsp;&nbsp;&nbsp;and group members experience.
 &nbsp;&nbsp;(ii) Apply the greedy selection process for all the group members based on their fitness;
 &nbsp;&nbsp;(iii) Calculate the fitness probability for all the group members.
 &nbsp;&nbsp;(iv) Produce new positions for the all the group members, selected based on the fitness probability, by using self experience, global leader experience and group members’ experiences.